vzhou842/easy-VQA-keras/README.md

 A Keras implementation of a simple Visual Question Answering (VQA) architecture, using the [easy-VQA](https://github.com/vzhou842/easy-VQA) dataset.

 Methodology described in the official [blog post](https://victorzhou.com/blog/easy-vqa/).
+See [easy-VQA featured on the official VQA site](https://visualqa.org/external.html)!

 ## Usage